DaveRLashley/Cyclistic/README.md

 # Cyclistic
-A Data-Driven Marketing Strategy for Cyclistic to convert casual riders to annual subscribers.
+A marketing analysis for a bike-share company using SQL and Excel to identify ways to convert casual users into annual subscribers.

 ## Tools Used
-- SQL
+- SQL / BigQuery
-- Excel / BigQuery
+- Excel
 - Tableau

 ## Overview